Ajaybezawada/SE314_AirTicket-Booking/README.md

 Passenger will be able to generate a report of airline ticket booking.<br>
 Admin can update  the price of the Flight Ticket.<br>

+<h3>Requirments</h3>
+1. customizations to customers like selecting on flight entertainment etc..<br>
+2. Integration of payment portal<br>